mongodb/mongo-c-driver/src/libmongoc/doc/installing.rst

 Preparing a build from a git repository clone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clone the repository and prepare the build on the current master branch or a particular release tag:
+Clone the repository and prepare the build on the current branch or a particular release tag:

 .. parsed-literal::